aquadrizzt/TomeAndBlood/README.md

 Favoured Souls attribute their magical powers to the blessing of some divine being.
 This blessing grants them potent magical protections, as well as access to spells usually beyond the reach of Sorcerers.

 -- Divine Spells.
-After character creation, the Favoured Soul may select a single divine sphere, granting them arcaneversions of the divine spells from the selected sphere.
+After character creation, the Favoured Soul may select a single divine sphere, granting them arcaneversions of the divine spells from the selected sphere.<br />
 -- Protected.
-The Favoured Soul is always under the effectsof a protection from evil spell, granting a +2 bonus to ArmorClass and saving throws against evil foes, as well as protection from summoned fiends.
+The Favoured Soul is always under the effectsof a protection from evil spell, granting a +2 bonus to ArmorClass and saving throws against evil foes, as well as protection from summoned fiends.<br />
 -- Reduced Spellcasting.
-The Favoured Soul gains onefewer spell slot for each spell level they can cast.
+The Favoured Soul gains onefewer spell slot for each spell level they can cast.<br />

 COMPONENT 33: Sylvan Disciple

 The capricious nature of the fey runs in the veins of Sylvan Sorcerers due to some long forgotten intermingling of fey blood or magic.
 These sorcerers are more emotional than most, prone to bouts of joy and rage.

 -- Non-detectable.
-The Sylvan Disciple is always under the effects of a non-detection spell, providing immunity to detection via minor divination magic.
+The Sylvan Disciple is always under the effects of a non-detection spell, providing immunity to detection via minor divination magic.<br />
 -- Feyblooded.
-The Sylvan Disciple has a +4 bonus to saves vs. spells and is immune to charm.
+The Sylvan Disciple has a +4 bonus to saves vs. spells and is immune to charm.<br />
 -- Reduced Spellcasting.
-The Sylvan Disciple gains one fewer spell slot for each spell level they can cast.
+The Sylvan Disciple gains one fewer spell slot for each spell level they can cast.<br />

 COMPONENT 35: Revenant Disciple

 The taint of the grave runs through the families of Revenant Disciples.
 Perhaps one of their ancestors became a powerful lich or vampire, or maybe they were born dead before suddenly returning to life.
 Either way, the forces of death move through them and touch their every action.

 -- d6 Hit Die.
-The Revenant Disciple rolls a d6 instead of a d4 whenever a new Hit Die is earned.
+The Revenant Disciple rolls a d6 instead of a d4 whenever a new Hit Die is earned.<br />
 -- Immunities.
-The Revenant Disciple is immune to sleep and death magic.
+The Revenant Disciple is immune to sleep and death magic.<br />
 -- Deathly Resilience.
-The Revenant Disciple has a +4 bonus to saves vs. death.
+The Revenant Disciple has a +4 bonus to saves vs. death.<br />
 -- Reduced Spellcasting.
-The Revenant Disciple gains one fewer spell slot for each spell level they can cast.
+The Revenant Disciple gains one fewer spell slot for each spell level they can cast.<br />

 COMPONENT 37: Amorphous Disciple

 The foul ichor of oozes runs through your veins, granting you magical control over noxious chemicals and slime, as well as a gift for changing your form to suit your needs.

 -- Immunities.
-The Amorphous Disciple is immune to poison and disease.
+The Amorphous Disciple is immune to poison and disease.<br />
 -- Shifting Form.
-The Amorphous Disciple has a +4 bonus to saves vs. polymorph.
+The Amorphous Disciple has a +4 bonus to saves vs. polymorph.<br />
 -- Oozeborn.
-The Amorphous Disciple is protected from hostile oozes, preventing the Amorphous Disciple from being attacked or targeted by oozes.
+The Amorphous Disciple is protected from hostile oozes, preventing the Amorphous Disciple from being attacked or targeted by oozes.<br />
 -- Reduced Spellcasting.
-The Amorphous Disciple gains one fewer spell slot for each spell level they can cast.
+The Amorphous Disciple gains one fewer spell slot for each spell level they can cast.<br />

 COMPONENT 40: Revised Specialists

 This component gives each specialist kit some active or passive innate abilities that represent their mastery over their particular school of magic.
 Additionally, specialists gain the ability to spontaneously convert any of their memorized spells into a spell from their specialty school of one level lower.
 The special abilities are:
-- Abjurer: when you cast a spell protection, it automatically creates a Spell Shield for free.
+- Abjurer: when you cast a spell protection, it automatically creates a Spell Shield for free.<br />
 - Conjurer: if SR is installed, you can cast Monster Summoning spells as if they are one level lower.
-In the absence of SR, you get bonus innate versions of the vanilla Monster Summoning spells.
+In the absence of SR, you get bonus innate versions of the vanilla Monster Summoning spells.<br />
 - Diviner: IIRC, you get innate (and early) access to Contingency.
-Might also be able to insert one extra spell into contingencies (two spells in Contingency, three in Chain Contingency).
+Might also be able to insert one extra spell into contingencies (two spells in Contingency, three in Chain Contingency).<br />
-- Enchanter: the enchanter and all nearby allies get a +1 bonus to saves vs. spells.
+- Enchanter: the enchanter and all nearby allies get a +1 bonus to saves vs. spells.<br />
-- Illusionist: you can use the Shadow Step ability, and have permanent Non-Detection.
+- Illusionist: you can use the Shadow Step ability, and have permanent Non-Detection.<br />
-- Invoker: your spells do 20% more fire, cold, electric and magic damage.
+- Invoker: your spells do 20% more fire, cold, electric and magic damage.<br />
 - Necromancer: you can innately use a modal ability to slow or control nearby undead.
-Also, the Chill Touch, Ghoul Touch, and Vampiric Touch spells are improved to have special effects against undead, and they are changed into innate abilities only learnable by necromancers.
+Also, the Chill Touch, Ghoul Touch, and Vampiric Touch spells are improved to have special effects against undead, and they are changed into innate abilities only learnable by necromancers.<br />
-- Transmuter: you get an innate ability to temporarily create and control a golem.
+- Transmuter: you get an innate ability to temporarily create and control a golem.<br />

 COMPONENT 48: Armored Casting for Bards